 Making a prediction is not without risk within Forecaster Challenge.
-Users are given a number of FREE AccuDollars when they sign up for the game.
+Each prediction made by a player costs AccuDollars.
+Players are given a number of FREE AccuDollars when they sign up for the game.
 AccuDollars have no intrinsic or other value, they cannot be converted to real money or value.
-Each prediction a user makes costs AccuDollars, but the user decides how many AccuDollars to spend on each prediction.

-Players win AccuDollars for making correct predictions, but lose the AccuDollars they spent if they are incorrect.
-The number of AccuDollars users win depends on the prediction they choose and the forecast for that prediction.
+Players win AccuDollars for making correct predictions but lose the AccuDollars they spend if they are incorrect.
+The number of AccuDollars players win depends on the prediction they choose and the forecast for that prediction.

-Users cannot purchase more AccuDollars but they may receive more free AccuDollars each day they login to the games.
+Players cannot purchase more AccuDollars but they may receive more free AccuDollars during each day they login to the game - come back often to keep getting more free AccuDollars.
 It is possible, that in the future, AccuDollars may be available for purchase.